mramospe/minkit/docs/source/installation.rst

 Installation
 ============

-The Minkit package allows to minimize probability density functions (PDFs) using a python API, offering the opportunity to use iminuit or scipy minimizers.
+The MinKit package allows to minimize probability density functions (PDFs) using a python API, offering the opportunity to use iminuit or scipy minimizers.
 The PDFs are compiled at runtime, allowing any user do define custom PDFs.
 This package is available on `PyPi <https://pypi.org/>`__, so to install it simply type